rollkit/rollkit/da/da.md

 ## Abstract

 The `Data Availability Layer Client (DALC)` defines the interaction between the rollup and the Data Availability layer.
 It provides an interface for submitting and retrieving blocks, ensuring consistency and reliability in data storage and retrieval.
-By default a [celestia implementation] of the [DALC Interface] is provided.
+By default a [celestia implementation] of the [DALC Interface][data availability layer client interface] is provided.

 ## Detailed Description